Rated Excellent 4.8 out of 5

 1. Military Service

 While generally voluntary, citizenship may confer additional rights and responsibilities related to national defense and security, offering specialized training and career opportunities for those who choose to serve.
-Argentina is ranked 28th out of 145 countries considered for the annual Global Firepower Review in 2023.
+As of 2025, Argentina is ranked 33rd out of 145 countries in the Global Firepower Index, with a PowerIndex score of 0.6013.

 1. Dual Citizenship